CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+f1() function has access to variable above (let x = 10).
+When it is called it can logs the value of x (10).
+As let y = 20 is a local to the scope and not accessible by parents, console.log(y) can not read its value.

 ## Question 3